KroNton/object-tracking/README.md

 # object-tracking
-ros pkg is using yolo model to track objects
+ros pkg is using yolo model to track objects runs on jetson nano